benaryorg/benaryorg.github.io/src/legacy/meta/how_to_build_a_regexp.md

-# How to build a RegEx
+# How to build a RegExp?

 I see people abusing regexes just about every day.
 If you're really good at regexes then you will certainly feel some sort of pain